 The High School Diploma Completion Initiative (HSDCI) is a unique opportunity for mid-Michigan students to jump-start their education and career preparation.
-HSDCI classes are LCC courses where students earn college credit while completing diploma requirements.
+HSDCI classes are LCC courses where students earn college credit while completing high school diploma requirements.
 These classes utilize instructional methods customized to maximize the learning opportunity for students.

 - You must between the ages of 16 and 19